China:10 Amazing Places (including Travel Tips)

 The visa process does ask for a lot of information, so grab a coffee and allow at least an hour to complete the documentation.
 For example, they want to know:

-So make sure that coffee is large.
+So make sure that the coffee is large.

 Is China Expensive to Visit?

-We used 4-star hotels because the ratings and reviews were far better than 3 stars or below.
-The 4-star hotels felt like 3 stars to us, but at least the rooms were clean and the toilet separated from the shower.
+We felt that the 4-star hotels were more like 3-star, but at least the rooms were clean, and the toilet was separated from the shower.

 (Yes, we have had bathrooms with the shower over the toilet!)